Chief of Police

 • Work has deadlines, multiple interruptions, high volume and may be stressful at times.

-• May be exposed to potentially toxic chemicals and/or unsafe conditions / use of force.
+• May be exposed to potentially toxic chemicals.

 The above description is not intended to be an all-inclusive list of the duties and responsibilities of this positions, nor are they intended to be such a listing of the skills and abilities required to do the job.
 Rather, they are intended to describe the general nature of this position.

-If this sounds like the right job for you, then use the button below to submit your resume.
-We look forward to receiving your application.
+If this sounds like the right job for you, then use the button below to submit your application.
+Be prepared to upload a position-specific cover letter, resume or CV, and contact information on three professional references.
+We look forward to reviewing your submission.